The Gift of Thanksgiving Traditions at Milton Hershey School

 The editorial of the student-produced Spartan publication in 1960 shared a message that, “Today, we have so much more reason to be thankful…the many things provided by our school’s founders.”

 Gathering around the table for Thanksgiving dinner is a timeless family tradition at MHS.
 In 2014, the entire student body and houseparents gathered for a Founders Feast at the Hershey Lodge.
 The purpose of the event was to recognize our founders, Milton and Catherine Hershey, and to celebrate, reflect, and express Thanksgiving collectively as an MHS community.
+This tradition continues today with a Senior Pinning Ceremony and Founders Feast where staff members serve the students a meal.

 The atmosphere of thanks commences this year with the observance of Founders Week and continues throughout the Thanksgiving holiday and beyond.
 It was Milton Hershey’s wish that the students of his school family take their place in life and become useful, happy citizens—this is how Mr. Hershey wanted to be thanked.